Stridery/DavidYou.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Zhenghao You, currently an undergraduate student in Wuhan University, my major is Computer Science and Technology.
-My interest includes machine leaarning, computer vision, and computer graphics.
+My interest includes machine learning, computer vision, and computer graphics.
+In my free time, I was also selected in the official football team of WHU, and practise piano quite often.

 Education
 ======